 The Second Circuit's ruling not only threatens to extinguish tribal land claims in the Second Circuit, but could be used by other courts to fashion a new legal doctrine that the substantive rights of Indian tribes to their lands and resources are unenforceable wherever the court finds that their recognition would seriously disrupt the status quo.
 This could affect other tribal treaty claims regarding land, water, hunting and fishing rights or related claims.
-The Tribal Supreme Court Project is assisting in coordinating tribal amicus briefs in support of the petitions for cert.
+The Tribal Supreme Court Project has been coordinating the preparation of three tribal amicus briefs in support of the petitions for cert: (1) the New York Tribes' Amicus Brief which focuses on New York history and argues that the doctrine of laches cannot be invoked by a party with unclean hands and cannot be applied where legal and practical obstacles prevented the Tribes from bringing suit earlier; (2) the § 2415 Amicus Brief which focuses on the legislative history of § 2415 and argues that Congress was aware of and intended to preserve longstanding tribal claims, including tribal land claims; and (3) the NCAI Amicus Brief which addresses the "disruptive" standard, making the case that disruptiveness has no basis in Indian law and that the Second Circuit's approach will undermine the ability of Tribes and the United States to enforce tribal rights in a variety of contexts.
 The amicus briefs are currently due on April 7, 2006.

 Doe v.
 Mann (No. 05-815) - On December 19, 2005, Mary Doe filed a petition for cert to seek review of the Ninth Circuit decision denying tribal exclusive jurisdiction over a child custody decision involving an Indian child within the boundaries of an Indian reservation.
 The Ninth Circuit held that under the Indian Child Welfare Act, tribes that fall under Public Law 280 do not have the "exclusive jurisdiction" provided by ICWA Section 1911(a).
+On January 27, 2006, Respondents filed their brief in opposition and filed a separate Conditional Cross-Petition for a Writ of Certiorari, asking that if the Court grants the original petition for cert, it also grant review of the Ninth Circuits ruling that ICWA provides federal courts with authority to review and invalidate final state court judgments (contrary to Rooker-Feldman doctrine).